oniguruma-to-es

 .

 Notice that nearly every feature below has at least subtle differences from JavaScript.
-Some features and subfeatures listed as unsupported are not emulatable using native JavaScript regexes, but support for others might be added in future versions of this library.
+Some features listed as unsupported are not emulatable using native JavaScript regexes, but support for others might be added in future versions of this library.
 Unsupported features throw an error.

 The table above doesn't include all aspects that Oniguruma-To-ES emulates (including error handling, most aspects that work the same as in JavaScript, and many aspects of non-JavaScript features that work the same in the other regex flavors that support them).